Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

 5 Year Program Aims

-- Continue to move the training program toward a more research based fellowship program
+- Continue to move the training program toward a more academically focused fellowship program

-- Fully develop a research mentorship system for fellows
+- Fully develop a research mentorship system for fellows; within 5 years have at least 5 faculty with extramural-funded clinical and/or translational research mentoring our fellows

-- Continue recruitment of research faculty and fellows with research interest and experience
+- Continue recruitment of research fellows with research interest and experience; within 5 years have a third year research fellow every year

 - Improve our evaluation system

-- Improve compliance by both faculty and fellows with the evaluation process
+- Improve compliance by both faculty and fellows with the evaluation process; within 5 years, achieve 85% compliance with internal and 100% with ACGME surveys, routinely.

-- Continue to emphasize the importance of a collaborative, open, nurturing environment for our fellows’ learning
+- Continue to emphasize the importance of a collaborative, open, nurturing environment for our fellows’ learning, as measured by ACGME and internal surveys

 Fellowship – the 1st Year